tractr/traxion/README.md

 - Move at the root of the repository

-- Install the dependencies: `npm i`.
-Please note that this will only work if a package-lock.json exists.
-If it does not, use `npm i --legacy-peer-deps` (this option must be provided to resolve and install peer-dependencies with npm@7).
+- Install the dependencies: `yarn`.

-- Build the packages: `npm run build`.
+- Build the packages: `npm run build` or `yarn build`.
 Thanks to lerna, this will build all the packages following a dependance tree (if a package `A` depends on a package `B`, `B` will be build first).

 Then you should be ready to work!